KeerthanaDasharatha/Healthcare/README.md

 # Tools Used:
-Python: Data wrangling, aggregation and EDA
+Python: Data wrangling and EDA

-MySQL : Querying and cleaning
+MySQL : Querying and extracting the data from database

 Power BI: Interactive visual dashboards with filters